Tim Prater Reporting Back from KCC: January 2026

 Why cannot they take the approach of the “to 2030” option on Sandgate Road, but work with CF and others on seeing if in the next 2 years the community bid got support (specifically, capital lottery fund support!)?
 That allows both a library now, and a potential return to Grace Hill.

-I'll be pushing to try and convince the Council to instead pursue a strategy of a temporary library and supporting a community bid to reopen a permanent home at Grace Hill in the future.
+I pushed pursuing a strategy of a temporary library and supporting a community bid to reopen a permanent home at Grace Hill in the future.
+Although it seems Kent County Council refuses to do this, I'm not giving up.

-The committee that this decision is going to is the new “Growth, Environment and Transport Cabinet Committee”, formed from the merger of two other Cabinet Committees by Reform just before Christmas.
-Amusingly, the decision on libraries would previously have gone to the “Communities” committee I was not previously on: its only due to the merger that I'll be in the room at all on Tuesday, giving me the opportunity to stand up for Folkestone and Grace Hill.
+Ironically the committee that this decision went to is the new “Growth, Environment and Transport Cabinet Committee”, formed from the merger of two other Cabinet Committees by Reform just before Christmas.
+Amusingly, the decision on libraries would previously have gone to the “Communities” committee I was not previously on.
+It's only due to the merger that I was in the room at all for that meeting, giving me the opportunity to stand up for Folkestone and Grace Hill.
 Small mercies…

 A Radnor Cliff resident alerted me that the water across the road (which is due to water not going down a disconnected street drain) in Radnor Cliff had frozen solid and was a dangerous ice rink.
 Just over 2 months ago I was promised by Kent Highways the drain would be reconnected in 90 days - I've checked that promised fix is still planned, and it is.